 But we’re not short on either, right?
 So let’s dive into his Mindbrush case study, where he presents the following:

 - A well-defined problem

-- Who she worked with
+- Who he worked with

-- The tools she used
+- The tools and techniques he used

 - The process employed to overcome this problem (yep, that means user research, user personas, wireframing and prototyping, user testing, and visual design)

-- The final outcome—or solution—she reached
+- The final outcome—or solution—he reached